nortikin/sverchok/docs/Unit_01/lesson_03.rst

 **A polygon Algorithm**

-Although Sverchok is visual programming using nodes, and you could use it for a lifetime without writing a single line of Python, it helps to discuss algorithms in a language like math or code which are designed to succinctly convey how an algorithm works without a language barrier (English, Russian..Chineese.
-You mother tongue is irrelevant, use code or math!)
+> Sverchok lets you create complex geometry without writing a single line of code, but you will not get the most out of the system by avidly avoid code.
+Imagine living a lifetime without ever taking a left turn at a corner, you would miss out on faster more convenient ways to reach your destination.

+It's easier for me to explain how an algorithm works, and give you something to test it with, by showing the algorithm as a program, a bit of Python.
+Programming languages allow you to see without ambiguity how something works by running the code.

 **WIP - NOT ELEGANT**